-By now, you probably read or heard some stuff about the importance of symmetry grading and its impact on a diamond’s beauty.
-Very often, I receive emails from people seeking my opinion on the kind of symmetry grading they should look out for.
+If you had done some research into buying a diamond, you probably read or heard some stuff about the importance of symmetry grading and its impact on a diamond’s appearance.
+Very often, I receive emails from people seeking an opinion on the kind of symmetry rating they should look out for.

-Should they consider only stones with excellent symmetry?
-Is a very good rating good enough?
+Should they only consider diamonds with excellent symmetry?
+Is a Very Good rating good enough?
 Is it necessary to buy a diamond with excellent symmetry to get the most beautiful stone?

 Well, the answer to the above questions is: It depends.

-To the lay person, the differences between a very good and excellent symmetry rating are usually not discernible by the naked eye.
-Unless you use a 10X loupe to inspect the diamond and know exactly where to look, you probably can’t tell the differences.
+To the layperson, the differences between a Very Good and Excellent symmetry rating are largely technical and not discernible by the naked eye.
+Unless you use a 10X loupe to inspect the diamond and know exactly where to look, you probably can’t see visual differences.

 0.70 Carat – G Color – SI2 Clarity – Dismal Looking Round Diamond

 If you only saw the photograph of the diamond without the grading report, would you have imagined that GIA assigned excellent ratings for both the diamond’s polish and symmetry?
 And that’s precisely the point I want to make.

 The symmetry and polish ratings of a diamond are an assessment of its finishing and NOT an indication of its cut quality and performance.
 In fact, this sorry-looking diamond was cut to extremely poor proportions and received only a “good” cut grade by GIA.

 0.70 Carat – I Color – VS2 Clarity – Excellent Cut Round Diamond